Our Perth solar story (2020-now)

 How's the EV going?

-The EV ticked over 20,500 km this week.
+The EV ticked over 31,000 km last week.
 TL;DR it's a nice car, easy to drive and so far almost completely powered by surplus solar, i.e. it's being run on sunshine ... i.e. for close to free, potentially saving us $4,000+ p.a. in diesel.

 We got our EV (Atto-3 by BYD) on 29 September 2022.
 We were wanting the standard, but to expedite delivery we were advised to upgrade to the preferred extended range.
 It has a range of 480 km on a fully charged battery.
 After on-road, taxes, rego and then the WA government $3,500 EV rebate it ends up costing about $49,000.